xchopin/Logitech-MX-Master-Keyboard/README.md

-# AZERTY Layout for Logitech MX Master Keyboard (Mac Edition)
+# AZERTY Layout for Logitech MX Master Keys (Mac Edition)

-> Use you keyboard with its real layout and not with a generic AZERTY
+> Use your keyboard with its real layout and not with a generic AZERTY made by Microsoft